Multi-Exit Kolmogorov-Arnold Networks: enhancing accuracy and parsimony: Learning to exit

-The dynamics of exit selection are worth further study---for one, we expected a regularization term on the exit logits would be necessary, but these results imply otherwise---yet our findings already show that the learning-to-exit model has promise.
+Overall, our results highlight the learning-to-exit approach while revealing that performance depends critically on initialization strategies and problem characteristics.
+The dynamics of exit selection warrant further study---for one, we expected a regularization term on the exit logits would be necessary, but these results suggest otherwise---yet our findings already show that the learning-to-exit model has promise.